 For employers with 250 or fewer employees nationwide, the GBP shall be multiplied by a factor of 2 for the first repeated violation and multiplied by 5 for the second repeated violation.
-The GBP may be multiplied by 10 in cases where the Assistant Chief of Enforcement determines that it is necessary to achieve the deterrent effect.
+The GBP may be multiplied by 10 in cases where the Assistant Chief of Enforcement, after consultation with the Chief of Enforcement, determines that it is necessary to achieve the deterrent effect.
 The reasons for imposing a high multiplier factor shall be explained in the file.